-A. Monitoring of Gaming Operation.
-The State Gaming Agency and, with respect to the satellite wagering facility and activities only, the Washington Horse Racing Commission shall, pursuant to the provisions of this Compact, have the authority to monitor the Tribal Gaming Operation to ensure that it is conducted in compliance with the provisions of this Compact.
-In order to properly monitor the Tribal Gaming Operation, agents of the State Gaming Agency and the Washington Horse Racing Commission shall have free and unrestricted access to all applicable areas of the Gaming Facility during normal operating hours with or without giving prior notice to the Tribal Gaming Agency.
-Provided, that when possible notice shall be given to the Tribal Gaming Agency or to a Tribal Gaming Agent in the facility, and the Tribal Gaming Agency may assign an Agent or other representative to accompany the State agent while on the Indian lands within the Tribe's jurisdiction.
+Monitoring of Gaming Operation.
+The State Gaming Agency and, with respect to satellite A. wagering facility and activities only, the Washington Horse Racing Commission shall, pursuant to the provisions of this Compact, have the authority to monitor the Tribal Gaming Operation to ensure that it is conducted in compliance with the provisions of this Compact.
+In order to properly monitor the Tribal Gaming Operation, agents of the State Gaming Agency and the Washington Horse Racing Commission, if applicable, shall have free and unrestricted access to all applicable areas of the Gaming Facility during normal operating hours with or without giving prior notice to the Tribal Gaming Agency.
+Provided, that when possible notice shall be given to the Tribal Gaming Agency or to a Tribal Gaming Agent in the facility, and the Tribal Gaming Agency may assign an Agent or other representative to accompany the State agent while on the Sauk-Suiattle Indian Reservation.
 Following the investigation, and to the extent such disclosure does not jeopardize the investigation or the personal safety of individuals, the State shall provide the Tribal Gaming Agency with a report of the investigation, including information about evidence gathered in connection with the investigation.
-In no event shall the Tribe have access to identifying information regarding confidential informants.
+The State shall protect identifying information regarding confidential informants if the State deems that non disclosure is necessary to protect the individual.